andresgmejiar/lbmech/README.md

 allows for the estimation of various types of energetic losses (due to kinematic locomotion, work against gravity, basal metabolic processes) instead of simply the total energetic or metabolic expenditure.
+Moreover, through the `getVelocity` function it provides a way of deriving cost functions from GPS data of human and animal movement.
+This is significantly less invasive than the VO<sub>2</sub> meters required for direct estimation of net energetic expenditure.

 The workflow demonstrated in this README provides a detailed guide for a hypothetical analysis of least-cost energetic analysis employing the